Skip to content

 • Financial crime affects individuals, corporates, financial institutions and governments.

-• The problem is massive, USD 3.1tn in money laundering and USD 476bn in fraud in 2023.
+• The problem is massive; USD 3.1tn in money laundering and USD 476bn in fraud.

 • Financial crime is growing due to organised crime and technology.

-• The burden of prevention largely falls on banks and PSPs, gatekeepers like accountants and lawyers lack capability.
+• The burden of prevention largely falls on banks and PSPs, accountants and lawyers lack capability.

-• Technology is a cure, but effective integration is required across diverse systems and processes.
+• Technology is a cure, but effective integration is required across systems and processes.

-According to NASDAQ, USD 3.1tn in illicit flows and money laundering activity flowed through the global financial system in 2023.
+According to NASDAQ, USD 3.1tn illicit money laundering flowed through the global financial system in 2023.

-The most prevalent money laundering crimes were USD 783bn in drug trafficking, USD 347bn in human trafficking and USD 12bn in terrorist financing.
+Money laundering crimes were USD 783bn drug trafficking, USD 347bn human trafficking and USD 12bn terrorist financing.

 Money laundering estimates are the money flowing in/out of the banking systems but exclude transactions in cryptocurrencies.